-PACELC Theorem: Understanding Latency vs Consistency Trade-offs in Distributed Systems
+PACELC Theorem: Latency vs Consistency Trade-offs

 Explore the PACELC theorem extending CAP theorem with latency-consistency trade-offs.
 Learn when systems choose low latency over strong consistency and vice versa.